Amir-yazdanmanesh/Filimo-Movies/README.md

 # Filimo Movies

 This is an Android app that allows users to view a list of movies from the Filimo API and search for movies.
-It was built using the Model-View-Intent (MVI) pattern, coroutines for asynchronous programming, clean architecture for code organization, navigation components for navigating between screens, Dagger 2 for dependency injection, Kotlin DSL for Gradle configuration, Epoxy for building complex RecyclerViews, Room for local data storage, Retrofit for network communication, data binding for connecting UI components to data sources, and includes both unit and instrumented tests.
+It was built using the Model-View-Intent (MVI) pattern, coroutines for asynchronous programming, clean architecture for code organization, navigation components for navigating between screens, Dagger 2 for dependency injection, Kotlin DSL for Gradle configuration, Epoxy for building complex RecyclerViews, Retrofit for network communication, data binding for connecting UI components to data sources, and includes both unit and instrumented tests.